-- 4.8 A copy of the current capital programmes is attached at appendices 2 and 3, together with a schedule of the latest resource availability for, and financing of the programme. - 4.9 All projections are based on current estimates for schemes and level of resource availability.
-If costs increase, and/or additional capital resources are received, the methods of financing and the level of borrowing required will vary accordingly.
+- 8.9.
+A copy of the current capital programmes is attached at Appendix 4, together with a schedule of the latest resource availability for, and financing of the programme. - 8.10.
+All projections are based on current estimates for schemes and level of resource availability.
+If costs increase, and/or additional capital resources are received, the methods of financing and the level of borrowing required will vary accordingly. - 8.11.
+At the Council meeting on 5 December 2023, officers presented the MTFP and Financial recovery plan November update report.
+Within this report it was recommended that 9 schemes be removed from the programme at a cost of £96 million.
+These schemes have been removed and the figures throughout this report reflect the smaller capital programme.

-4.10 The Council is currently projecting expenditure of £200 million for HRA and £434 million for GF.
-The underlying need to borrow for the period is £286 million.
+8.12.
+The Council is currently projecting expenditure of £196 million for HRA and £353 million for GF, for the period of the report.
+The underlying need to borrow for the period is £202 million.